Last Updated on August 28, 2023 by Michelle Ball

 Students have a right to have their IEP reviewed and updated annually, unless the parent waives this right.
 During the year, amendments to the IEP may occur via an IEP meeting, or more minor changes may occur via discussions and agreement outside an IEP meeting.

 Students are entitled to receive reassessments every three years, called “triennials” and to have an IEP convened to review those results.
 This may be reviewed at the annual IEP meeting.

 Student lawyer Michelle Ball helps parents and students with special education qualification and assessments, IEP meetings, and other disability issues.
-As a Sacramento California education attorney, Michelle Ball can assist parents and students in the Bay Area, Los Angeles, Tahoe, Burbank, Fresno, Sonora, Folsom, Jackson, Auburn, Roseville, Rocklin, Granite Bay, Newcastle, Vallejo and many other locations.
+As a Sacramento California education attorney, Michelle can assist in the Bay Area, Los Angeles, Tahoe, Burbank, Fresno, Sonora, Folsom, Jackson, Auburn, Roseville, Rocklin, Granite Bay, Newcastle, Vallejo and many other locations.